-Monroe 2-Orleans BOCES programs that are housed in host sites, such as Gates Chili High School, Spencerport Central Schools, Roberts Wesleyan College, or others, will use the host sites' emergency plans as their Emergency Response Plan.
+Monroe 2-Orleans BOCES programs that are housed in host sites, such as component districts, Roberts Wesleyan College, or others, will use the host sites' emergency plans as their Emergency Response Plan.

 General Response Actions For Emergencies

 Subsequent sections of this Monroe 2-Orleans BOCES District-Wide School Safety Plan outline specific response actions for individual emergency situations.
 If an emergency situation occurs at the building-level, it is the responsibility of each and every BOCES employee to take those actions which are geared toward preserving the health and safety of all students and staff.